walterhiggins/WMPJS/book-outline.md

 ### First steps with your editor

 To get used to working with a programming editor, we're going to create a new folder and file in the ScriptCraft plugins folder and save the new file.
-You can skip this section if you've used a programming editor before.

 #### Create a new Folder